Barbara Hambly: Career

 She chose work that allowed her time to write; all of her novels contain a biography paragraph with a litany of jobs: high school teacher, model, waitress, technical editor, all-night liquor store clerk, and Shotokan karate instructor.
 Her first published novel was The Time of the Dark (1982).

 Hambly served as President of the Science Fiction and Fantasy Writers of America from 1994 to 1996.
 Her works have been nominated for many awards in the fantasy and horror fiction categories, winning a Locus Award for Best Horror Novel Those Who Hunt the Night (1989) (released in the UK as Immortal Blood) and the Lord Ruthven Award for fiction for its sequel, Traveling with the Dead (1996).

 From 2006 to 2023, Hambly taught at Los Angeles Pierce College as an adjunct assistant professor in the history and humanities department.
 The Barbara Hambly Papers are archived at University of California, Riverside.

 Marriage and personal life

-Hambly was married for some years to George Alec Effinger, a science fiction writer.
-He died in 2002.
+From 1998 to 2000 Hambly was married to George Alec Effinger, a science fiction writer, who died in 2002.
 She lives in Los Angeles.
 Hambly speaks freely of suffering from seasonal affective disorder, which was undiagnosed for some time.